utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/static-nlos.png" alt="" width="400">
   </div>
   <div>
     <p>During the NLOS tests, we fixed the positions of the tag and two anchors and placed different obstacles to block the line-of-sight of TDOA measurements.
 To reflect the comprehensive performance of UWB NLOS measurements, we selected six obstacles of different type of materials commonly used in indoor settings, including cardboard, metal, wood, plastic, and foam.
-We conducted NLOS experiments under (i) NLOS conditions between anchor 1 and the tag and (ii) NLOS condition between anchor 1 and anchor 2.
+We conducted NLOS experiments under <em>(i)</em> NLOS conditions between anchor 1 and the tag and <em>(ii)</em> NLOS condition between anchor 1 and anchor 2.
 Considering the different radio reflection and diffraction effects with one obstacle under different orientations, we collect six sub-datasets for each NLOS condition with different orientations of the obstacle.
 One LOS data is collected for comparison.
     </p>
   </div>
 </div>